 - LARGE cartridge (a decent aquarium stand will still be able to cover it)

-- Can give you a hard time when installing it (unless you click here.
+- Looks more complicated to install than it is (unless you click here.
 This is a video with a very decent explanation on how to set this unit up)

 5. API Filstar XP – The popular choice

 The API Filtrar was once known as RENA XP Series but were later rebranded.

 I think that’s worth pointing out as I still see forum users referring to them with their old name.